‘Summertime, and the livin is easy‘ or so the song goes. I love the Ella Fitzgerald version.

 Not if you’re a mum, right?
 Often the mums I talk to are in two or three (even four) minds about the school holidays.
 Glad not to be doing the school run, but wondering how they’re going to fit everything in, and already feeling their stress and overwhelm levels rising.

 My approach is somewhere in the middle.
 My husband works in a college so he pretty much has the holidays off.
 I work ‘as normal’ during July and ‘shut shop’ throughout August.
-The weeks that I’m working, we plan one or two day trips out every week.
-On those days I might catch up on email or have a client all early in the morning or early evening.
-However my children are also getting to the stage where they’re a bit older and don’t need constant hand-holding.
+Even in the weeks that I’m working, we plan one or two day trips out.
+On those days I catch up on email first thing or might schedule a client call early in the morning or early evening.
+However my children are getting to the stage where they’re a bit older and don’t need constant hand-holding.

 In some ways, being an employee is even harder.
 School summer holidays are at least six weeks but most of us only get four or maybe five weeks annual leave.
-Even if you have a partner, the sums just don’t add up because you’ve also got to bring half terms, Easter and Christmas into the equation.
+Even if you have a partner, the sums just don’t add up because you’ve also got to think about terms, Easter and Christmas.

 Midsummer is the halfway point in the year.
 Maybe you are reflecting and celebrating that you have had a brilliant year already.
 Some mums are simply relieved to get to this point, especially if your children have been doing GCSEs.
 However some of us, me included, are wondering how did we get to June so quickly.
 Maybe you’re feeling frustrated that you’re behind schedule on your plans for the year.
 Or cross with yourself that you’ve not smashed those goals.
 Perhaps you’re starting to think “I’m just not cut out for running a business AND being a mum“.